 2. (2-3) A man named Nabal, his wife and his character.

 Now there was a man in Maon whose business was in Carmel, and the man was very rich.
 He had three thousand sheep and a thousand goats.
 And he was shearing his sheep in Carmel.
 The name of the man was Nabal, and the name of his wife Abigail.
 And she was a woman of good understanding and beautiful appearance; but the man was harsh and evil in his doings.
 And he was of the house of Caleb.

 a.
 And the man was very rich: The first thing we learn about this man is where he lived (Maon, with his business in Carmel), and that he was a very rich man (three thousand sheep and a thousand goats).

 i.
 There are four kinds of riches.
-There are riches in what you have, there are riches in what you do, there are riches in what you know, and there are riches in what you are - riches of character.
+There are riches in what you have, riches in what you do, riches in what you know, and riches in what you are - riches of character.
 Nabal was a very rich man, but only rich in what he had.
 He had the lowest kind of riches.

 b.
-And he was shearing his sheep in Carmel: This was the “harvest time” for a sheep rancher.
-Because it was like “harvest time,” by ancient traditions, sheep shearing time was a time of lavish hospitality towards others.
+And he was shearing his sheep in Carmel: This was the "harvest time" for a sheep rancher.
+Because it was like "harvest time" sheep shearing was a time of lavish hospitality towards others.

 c.
 The name of the man was Nabal: This is another indication of his character, because the name Nabal means fool.
-In the ancient culture of Israel, names were often connected with a person’s character; we don’t know if Nabal was given this name or he earned it, but we will certainly see that he matches his own name.
+In ancient Israel names were often connected with a person's character.
+We don't know if Nabal was given this name or he earned it but he certainly lived up to it.